knufire/RevEngD/README.md

 ## Properties File
 The properties file consists of single flag and its arguments separated by spaces on each line.
   -mrs : The MethodResolver to use for resolving interface calls.
 EX: odyssey.methodresolution.ChainMethodResolver -mra : The Algorithm(s) to use for resolving interface calls.
 EX: odyssey.methodresolution.CallGraphAlgorithm odyssey.methodresolution.HierachyAlgorithm
-  --exclude-lambda : When set to true, will display functional constructs, such as lambda methods -analyzers : A list of fully qualified analyzers to be added to the execution pipeline.
+  --exclude-lambda : When set to true, will display functional constructs, such as lambda methods
+  -analyzers : A list of fully qualified analyzers to be added to the execution pipeline.
 EX: odyssey.analyzers.SingletonAnalyzer
+  -filters : A list of fully qualified filters to be added to user analyzers created by the -analyzers flag.
+EX odyssey.filters.DollarSignFilter
+  -messageRenderers : A list of fully qualified message renderers to be added to the Seqeunce Diagram Rendering process.
+EX: odyssey.renderers.MessageRenderer
+  -classRenderers : A list of fully qualified class renderers to be added to the Seqeunce Diagram Rendering process.
+EX: odyssey.renderers.SingletonClassRenderer
-  -renderers : A list of fully qualified pattern renderers to be added to the UML Rendering process.
-EX: odyssey.renderers.SingletonRenderer
+  -relationshipRenderers : A list of fully qualified relationship renderers to be added to the Seqeunce Diagram Rendering process.
+EX: odyssey.renderers.SingletonRelationshipRenderer

 ## Example of Running
 One way to run the project would be to build the project using gradle and run the RevEngD.bat file located in